 Table of Contents

 If you are living in any Gulf country, you must have realized that the thobe styles of all Gulf countries are a little different from each other.
-You can identify the national of a country with his thobe style.
+You can identify the national of a country with the type of thobe he is wearing.

 The headwear is called Bint Al Bakkar which is quite tough to master, but if done so it gives a great look with a red and white checked gotra.

-These Kanduras have no collars but have long sleeves with tassels with matching embroideries on the shoulder.
-The headpiece is called teachers which are just thrown over the shoulders and is very simple and easy to achieve.
+The Emirati type of Thobe has no collars but has long sleeves with tassels with matching embroideries on the shoulder.
+The headpiece is called teachers which is just thrown over the shoulders and are very simple and easy to achieve.

 The Kuwaiti thobe is known as the Kuwaiti Kanduras which are noted for their high-quality use of a material featuring a one-button collar and a slim fit.

-The head balance is made from taking the gotra at asymmetrical lengths, falling over the shoulder and throwing the ends over the head.
+The head balance is made by taking the gotra at asymmetrical lengths, falling over the shoulder, and throwing the ends over the head.
 The shape seems to be of a scale when you view it from the front.

-The headwear is called a Mussar, unlike the Gotra which is found in the rest of the GCC which is embroidered with personalized patterns and details.
+The headwear is called a Mussar, unlike the Gotra which is found in the rest of the GCC and is embroidered with personalized patterns and details.

-these kinds of Kanduras are again very loosely fitted with a soft shirt collar like the ones on a Kamiz.
-Some of these would feature shirt like pockets as well.
+Bahraini types of thobes are again very loosely fitted with a soft shirt collar like the ones on a Kamiz.
+Some of these would feature shirt-like pockets as well.

 The headwear is called a butterfly which is an easy and elegant look.
 This allows the free movement of the neck, unlike most others that will restrain you.